Pioreactor/docs.pioreactor/user_guide/10-Creating a Pioreactor cluster.md

 # Creating a Pioreactor cluster

 Pioreactors are able to be used as individual units, or in concert with other Pioreactors.
-In either case, some Pioreactor needs to be assigned as a _leader_.
+In either case, a Pioreactor needs to be assigned as a _leader_.
 The leader unit controls other Pioreactors (and that may include itself), stores the database, hosts the web interface, and is the interface between users and the hardware.

 A leader will communicate and control the all _workers_ (non-leader Pioreactors) in the _inventory_.
 The inventory is a list, defined in `config.ini`, of available workers.
-For example, when you want to remove a Pioreactor from your cluster temporarily, you can disable it as part of your available inventory in `config.ini`.

 ![](https://user-images.githubusercontent.com/884032/103158311-5316e380-478a-11eb-9425-6bb0df079d58.png)

+When you want to remove a Pioreactor from your cluster temporarily, you can disable it as part of your available inventory in `config.ini`.

 For solo Pioreactors, the leader is also the (only) worker.
 When used in concert with others, a leader can be assigned (and need not be a worker).